deepeyesuk/navien-comms/service-agent/manual.md

 > Test User Credentials
   - Username : testuser101.apps@gmail.com
   - Password : Password
-  > this is shared with Google for a Android App Release
+  > this is shared with Google for a Android App Release.

 ### Job Management
 #### List jobs